• Skip to primary navigation

 Thanks!

 Hi Nat, for Monteverde it is recommended to have a higher car, especially in rainy season.
-A 4×4 is not a must but a higher car or 4wd is usually fine.
+A 4×4 is not a must but a higher clearance car during the dry season is fine.

 Great info!